skgus5598/react-nodejs_OnlineShop/README.md

 ![screencapture-localhost-3000-2023-12-04-12_43_45](https://github.com/skgus5598/react-nodejs_OnlineShop/assets/78111263/a4d58acc-1590-4d0f-a6f8-ec6f5a881e99)

 Welcome to my Second-Hand Online Shop project!
 This application facilitates buying and selling of second-hand items.
-Users can browse available items, contact sellers directly, and make arrangements for purchasing offline.
+Users can browse available items, contact sellers directly, and make arrangements for purchasing offline near their town.

 ## Table of Contents